MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 #### Q1.
 How large will my output file be?

 A1.
 The following sizes are *estimates* of final output size for analytics data.
-These estimates are extrapolated from a baseline of real-world 175K of Microsoft tenant data.
+These estimates are extrapolated from a baseline of real-world, 175K-person set of Microsoft tenant data.

 |Tenant size (licensed users)|	Date range	|Compressed size	|Uncompressed size|
 |----|----|----|----|